 – Captain Art Taylor

-Thanks to Doug Kern, Patrick Gee, and all of our Searcher captains for their input this week!
+Thanks to Doug Kern, Patrick Gee, and all of our Searcher captains for their input !